 Irrigation needs

-Normally, coffee plants have shallow roots, concentrated in the 0-30 cm layer, so the drought tolerance of coffee plants is very low compared to many other perennial plants.
+Typically, coffee plants have shallow roots, concentrated in the 0-30 cm layer, so the drought tolerance of coffee plants is very low compared to many other perennial plants.

-For coffee, watering helps with flowering by 48-57% and if irrigation is maintained during the dry season, the yield will increase by 85-95% compared to non-irrigated areas (Naidu, 2003).
+For coffee, watering helps with flowering by 48-57%, and if irrigation is maintained during the dry season, the yield will increase by 85-95% compared to non-irrigated areas (Naidu, 2003).

-In the climatic conditions of the Central Highlands, there is a long and fierce dry season, if there is no additional irrigation in the dry season, the cultivation of coffee will not be effective.
+In the climatic conditions of the Central Highlands, there is a long and fierce dry season; if there is no additional irrigation in the dry season, the cultivation of coffee will not be effective.

 Flowering